Xerox lines up Citigroup financing as it weighs bid for HP

 Xerox has lined up financing from Citigroup as it weighs as potential bid for HP, according to a person with knowledge of the matter.

-Xerox is considering making a cash-and-stock offer for HP, said the person, who asked to not be identified because the deliberations are private.
+Xerox is considering making a cash-and-stock offer for HP, said the source.
 Xerox chief executive John Visentin would run the combined company under the proposal being discussed, the person said.

 Xerox sees room for about $2 billion of annual cost savings from combining the two companies, the person said.
 No final decisions have been made and there’s no certainty the deliberations will lead to a firm offer, according to the person.